vleni/Pantograph/README.md

 ## Usage

-The binary must be run inside a `lake env` environment. i.e. `lake env build/bin/pantograph`.
+The binary must be run inside a `lake env` environment. i.e. `lake env build/bin/pantograph OPTIONS|MODULES`.
 The REPL loop accepts commands as single-line JSON inputs and outputs either an `Error:` (indicating malformed command) or a json return value indicating the result of a command execution.
 The command can be passed in one of two formats
 ```
 command { ... }
 { "cmd": command, "payload": ... }